Transferability of Graph Neural Networks using Graphon and Sampling Theories

-where $\rho$ is applied componentwise.
-These units are the fundamental building blocks of feedforward neural networks.
-Throughout this work we consider ReLU (rectified linear unit) activation functions, $ReLU(x) = \max\{x,0\}$, for which the resulting GNN will be called a {\it ReLU GNN}. \item {\bf Filter}: A graph filter unit $\mathfrak{F}$ is what distinguishes a GNN from a standard feedforward NN architecture.
-Generally, a graph filtering process is any process that takes in nodal features (e.g. {\bf X} in \eqref{def:featuremat}) {\it and} graphical structure $(V,E,w)$ and outputs a new set of nodal features.
-There are two types of graph filters: spatial-based and spectral-based.
-The spatial filters explicitly leverage the graph connections to perform a feature refining process, whereas the spectral ones utilize spectral graph theory to design filtering in the spectral domain.
-Moreover, some well-known spectral filters can be considered spatial filters \cite{ma2021deep}. \end{itemize}
+In terms of structure, a GNN is characteristically defined by finite compositions of two distinct computational units: \begin{itemize} \item {\bf Multilayer Perceptron (MLP)}: Let ${\bf W} \in\mathbb{C}^{m\times d}$ be a {\it weight matrix}, ${\bf b}\in\mathbb{C}^{m}$ a {\it bias vector}, and $\rho$ a nonlinear {\it activation function}.
+Then an MLP sends ${\bf Z}\in\mathbb{C}^{d\times n}$ to $\rho({\bf W}{\bf Z} + {\bf b})$, where $\rho$ is applied componentwise. \item {\bf Filter}: A graph filter $\mathfrak{F}$ distinguishes a GNN from a standard feedforward NN architecture.
+Generally, a graph filtering process is any process that takes in nodal features (e.g. {\bf X} in \eqref{def:featuremat}) {\it and} the graphical structure, to outputs a new set of nodal features.
+There are typically two types of graph filters: spatial-based and spectral-based.
+The spatial filters explicitly leverage the graph connections to perform a feature refining process, whereas the spectral ones utilize spectral graph theory to design filtering in the spectral domain \citep{ma2021deep}. \end{itemize}